-2007 Volvo S40 S 1.6 petrol from UK and Ireland
+2007 Volvo S40 T5 2.4L petrol from Australia and New Zealand

 Would you buy another car from this manufacturer?
 Yes

 The S40 is a nice car, and the smaller engine ones are much cheaper to run but obviously lack power.
 My 1.6 petrol has been pretty good, however reliability is only average unfortunately; I've had my fair share of problems, a bit of a fall from Volvo's of the past which were much more durable.